jj0hns0n/geonode/geonode/core/upload/tests/README.rst

 Create the admin user as per the above account credentials

 Run geoserver.
-Make sure that geonode.upload is in INSTALLED_APPS:
+Make sure that geonode.core.upload is in INSTALLED_APPS:

   paver start_geoserver

 While geoserver is running, run tests:

-  REUSE_DB=1 python manage.py test geonode.upload.tests.integration
+  REUSE_DB=1 python manage.py test geonode.core.upload.tests.integration

 These tests will internally run a django server and modify the settings as needed to adjust differences in configuration.